netifi/netifi-helm-charts/README.md

 done
 ```

-You can use `docker ps` to find the ephemeral ports, and launch their respective ports, or follow
+You can use `docker ps` to find the ephemeral ports, and launch their respective counter pages in a browser,
-their logs, with `docker logs -f <container id>`
+or follow their logs, with `docker logs -f <container id>`

-You can also reopen the Netifi Broker Console: <http://192.168.64.8:9000> select the Groups tab, and
-see that there are now 7 destinations in the `com.netifi.pinger.ping` group, and 2 destinations
-in the `com.netifi.pinger.pong` group.

-If you add or remove more ping or pong services, you should see these values dynamically update
-in your browser.

-Use these commands to remove everything:
+When you're done exploring, you can use these commands to remove everything:

 ```bash
 docker rm -f $(docker ps -f "ancestor=netifi/pinger-ping:latest" -q)